MetehanTosun/ToDo-App/frontend/README.md

 # frontend

-This is an example project for a single page application frontend with Vue.js v3.
-The UI is accessible at <http://localhost:5173>.
+This is a Web-Application for organizing Todos and Assignees <http://localhost:5173>.

 ## Prerequisites